yoozzeek/react-formkit-lite/README.md

 Lightweight form components for modern React apps.

 Build beautiful, responsive forms with just the parts you need.
-From smart selects to masked inputs, everything is mobile-first and framework-agnostic whether you're using raw React, Formik, or anything else.
+From smart selects to masked inputs, everything is mobile-first and approach-agnostic whether you're using raw React state, Formik, or anything else.

 [View Demo](https://yoozzeek.github.io/react-formkit-lite/)